MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/index.md

 * [MS-TDS clients and Kusto](./clients.md) - Use Azure Data Explorer from well-known clients that use MS-TDS/T-SQL.

-* [Azure Data Explorer (Kusto) as linked server to SQL server](./linkedserver.md) - For information on configuring the cluster as a linked server to the SQL server on-premises.
+* [Azure Data Explorer (Kusto) as linked server to SQL server](./linkedserver.md) - Configure the cluster as a linked server to the SQL server on-premises.

 * [MS-TDS with Azure Active Directory](./aad.md) - For information on using Azure AD via TDS, for connecting to Azure Data Explorer.